vpavlenko/web-2024-template/README.md

 0. Ask Cursor:
 ```
-save data to Firestore. create a separate file for Firebase keys
+save data to Firestore. create a separate file for firebaseConfig
 ```
 2. Log into https://console.firebase.google.com/
 3. Create a project.